duke-git/lancet/docs/en/api/packages/system.md

 ### <span id="ExecCommand">ExecCommand</span>

 <p>Execute shell command, return the stdout and stderr string of command, and error if error occur. param `command` is a complete command string, like, ls -a (linux), dir(windows), ping 127.0.0.1.
-In linux, use /bin/bash -c to execute command, In windows, use powershell.exe to execute command.</p>
+In linux, use /bin/bash -c to execute command, In windows, use powershell.exe to execute command.
+The second parameter of the function is the cmd option control parameter.
+The type is func(*exec.Cmd).
+You can set the cmd attribute through this parameter.</p>

 <b>Signature:</b>